maxgallo/talk-rxjs-mobx/slides.md

 ---

+[.build-lists: true]
 # __MobX__ code _first impressions_

 <br/>

 - Syntax _is close to the language_
 - _No explicit_ Subscription
-- trasparent _functional reactive programming_
+- transparent _functional reactive programming_

 ---